Sidharth128/bake-house/README.md

 Make sure you have the following installed on your machine:

 Visual Studio Code (VSCode)
 A modern web browser (e.g., Chrome, Firefox)

-Installation
+Installation:

-    Clone the Repository
+Clone the repository

 Open your terminal or command prompt and clone the repository using the following command:

 bash

 git clone <repository-url>

 Replace <repository-url> with the actual URL of your GitHub repository.

-Navigate to the Project Folder
+Navigate to the Project Folder:

 Once the repository is cloned, navigate to the project folder: